Citi Financial Student Loans

 When you’re looking for funding options for college, there’s one rule you should live by: always exhaust your federal options first.
-Student loans from the federal government have interest rates and borrower benefits that are light-years better than some private student loans, and it’s generally easier to deal with the federal loan program than it is to work with private lenders.
+Student aid lending from the federal government have interest rates and borrower benefits that are light-years better than some private loans, and it’s generally easier to deal with the federal loan program than it is to work with private lenders.

 If you find that you’ve used all of the federal aid money that you can leverage in a given academic year, it’s time to turn to private student loans as a means of bridging the financial gap between your aid package, federal loans, and the total cost of college for that year.

 Citi student loans are no longer available to students, but there are plenty of good funding options out there.
-Check out our loan comparison tool, and find the loan that’s right for you today.
+Check out our comparison tool, and find the option that’s right for you today.

 Citi Financial no longer offers student loans.
 But they did offer a broad range of loans options for various students.
 These loans had varying terms and conditions and students could pick a loan according to their circumstances and needs.
-Some of the available options were: undergraduate loan, graduate loan, law loan, bar exam loan, health professions loan, and residency, relocation and review loan.
+Some of the available loan options were: undergraduate, graduate, law, bar exam, health professions, and residency, relocation and review.

 Why should I opt for Citi Student Loans?

-Citi Financial no longer offers student loans.
-But there were a number of loan options available for students, including Citi Student Loans.
-These loans were a great financing option, as you didn’t have to start paying the loan back immediately.
+Citi Financial no longer offers student funding.
+But there were a number of lending options available for students, including Citi Student Loans.
+These were a great financing option, as you didn’t have to start paying the loan back immediately.
 You could defer payments until your education was complete.
 They also came with convenient interest rates and flexible repayment plans.

 Do I need a cosigner when applying for Citibank student loans?

 Citibank no longer offers student loans.
 But a cosigner was required when applying for Citibank student loans.
 However, students could also apply for Citibank loans on their own if they had a good credit history.
 The cosigner had to be a U.S. citizen with a satisfactory credit history.
-Note: the credit history will be taken seriously, as the cosigner will be partly responsible for the loan.
+Note: the credit history will be taken seriously, as the cosigner will be partly responsible.

 Student Loans Topics